KarthickRagul/AWS-Cloud-Practitioner/README.md

        • Amazon has 216 Points of Presence (205 Edge Locations & 11 Regional Caches) in 84 cities across 42 countries
        • Content is delivered to end users with lower latency

+## IAM: Users & Groups

+### Key Notes:

+    * IAM = Identity and Access Management, Global service
+    * Users are people within your organization, and can be grouped
+    * Groups only contain users, not other groups

+### IAM-Permissions :

+    * Users or Groups can be assigned JSON documents called policies
+    * These policies define the permissions of the users

+### Multi Factor Authentication - MFA
+    • Users have access to your account and can possibly change configurations or delete resources in your AWS account
+    • You want to protect your Root Accounts and IAM users
+    • MFA = password you know + security device you own

+### IAM Roles for Services
+    • Some AWS service will need to perform actions on your behalf
+    • To do so, we will assign permissions to AWS services with IAM Roles
+    • Common roles:
+          • EC2 Instance Roles
+          • Lambda Function Roles
+          • Roles for CloudFormation

+### IAM Security Tools :
+    1. IAM Credentials Report (account-level) :
+           • a report that lists all your account's users and the status of their various credentials
+    2. IAM Access Advisor (user-level) :
+           • Access advisor shows the service permissions granted to a user and when those services were last accessed.
+           • You can use this information to revise your policies

+### IAM Guidelines & Best Practices
+    • Don’t use the root account except for AWS account setup
+    • One physical user = One AWS user
+    • Assign users to groups and assign permissions to groups
+    • Create a strong password policy
+    • Use and enforce the use of Multi Factor Authentication (MFA)
+    • Create and use Roles for giving permissions to AWS services
+    • Use Access Keys for Programmatic Access (CLI / SDK)
+    • Audit permissions of your account with the IAM Credentials Report
+    • Never share IAM users & Access Keys

+### IAM Section – Summary
+    • Users: mapped to a physical user, has a password for AWS Console
+    • Groups: contains users only
+    • Policies: JSON document that outlines permissions for users or groups
+    • Roles: for EC2 instances or AWS services
+    • Security: MFA + Password Policy
+    • Access Keys: access AWS using the CLI or SDK
+    • Audit: IAM Credential Reports & IAM Access Advisor